Choosing between Amplemarket vs. lemlist for your outbound sales often comes down to these five questions:

 lemlist is the most accessible.

-Email Pro starts at $79/user/month (or $63 annually).
+Email Pro starts at $79/user/month ($63 annually).
 Multichannel Expert, which adds LinkedIn and calling, is $109/user/month ($87 annually).
 A 14-day free trial with full Multichannel Expert access requires no credit card.
+New-customer pricing took effect February 5, 2026 (a $10/user/month increase from previous rates).

 Integration and CRM ecosystem

-All three connect to the major CRMs, but the depth of integration differs.
+All three connect to the major CRMs, but the depth of integration differs significantly.

-Amplemarket offers native bidirectional sync with Salesforce, HubSpot, and Zendesk Sell.
+Amplemarket offers native bidirectional sync with Salesforce and HubSpot.
 For other CRMs, it relies on Zapier.
 Its REST API covers people search, company enrichment, and call recordings, with webhooks for reply and sequence events.
+Amplemarket does not have a public MCP server.

 lemlist provides native integrations with HubSpot and Salesforce (bidirectional) and Pipedrive (forward sync).
-It lists ~55 integrations across eight categories and connects to 5,000+ tools via Zapier, Make, n8n, and Pabbly.
-Its API covers leads, campaigns, enrichment, and webhooks, with a rate limit of 20 requests per 2 seconds.
+It lists approximately 55 integrations across eight categories and connects to 5,000+ tools via Zapier, Make, n8n, and Pabbly.
+Its API covers leads, campaigns, enrichment, and webhooks.
+Notably, lemlist has an MCP server, making it accessible directly from AI agents -- Amplemarket does not.

 Security and compliance